ayana-morgenstern/DH5000/Text Analysis Notes.md

 - I am troubled by how difficult it seems to me to see patterns/interpret the data.
 How do you sort through all these numbers to figure out what is significant?
 - Also, I love the idea of hybrid approaches to research/data analysis.

+## Reading: *What Is Text Analysis, Really?*:

+View of what literature is and how it should be analyzed does not mesh with the actual practices of contemporary literary critics.
+Technology moving past print concordances.
+Time and speed!
+- Can use text analysis to not just look at patterns quickly, but look at patterns *around* words, search for complex words, phrases, compare vocabulary between characters, visualize texts, and so on and so forth.